Register to get access to free programming courses with interactive exercises

 }

-Creating a cursor utility is now a fairly simple task - you need to add the new utility to the $utilities variable and compile the project.
-Note that the creation of the utility is done through the map-merge function
+Creating a cursor utility is now a simple task.
+We add the new utility to the $utilities variable and compile the project.
+We create the utility through the map-merge function:

 $utilities: map-merge(